Best CD players 2024: Rediscover the OG of digital music with our pick of sharp-sounding players

 Vinyl may be the poster boy of the physical music market (with sales up 13.2% this year in the UK alone), but CD remains a brilliant alternative, and for many represents the best of all worlds - offering outstanding digital clarity and compact collectability.

-For those ready to rediscover the compact disc, we’ve assembled a guide to the best players on the market.
-The humble Discman may have been consigned to the car boot sale of history, but there’s still plenty of choice available, from inexpensive radio disc combis, to audiophile performers.
+For those ready to rediscover the compact disc, I've assembled a guide to what I consider to be the best CD players currently available - and while the humble Discman may have been consigned to the car boot sale of history, there’s still plenty of choice available to suit all budgets.

 Quick list